ICO’s Outcome-Based Approach: What It Means for Financial Services and Consumer Data Protection

 Conclusion

 What’s your view?
-Will this approach lead to improved data protection or introduce additional complexity for financial firms?
+Will this approach improve data protection or introduce additional complexity for financial firms?
 Share your thoughts below!

 Download the PDF here.